 An important initiative of the festival is to examine the traditional music of rural Pennsylvania–to gain a better understanding of what Pennsylvania music is and to preserve and perpetuate this musical heritage.
 Each year we identify a musician (or musicians as is the case this year) with a unique musical background and perspective, invite them to the festival so that all can learn from them, and honor them as a Pennsylvania Heritage Musician.

 Each year on Saturday afternoon, we invite the award recipients to to share their history and early experiences in a public workshop.
 At a following workshop, we invite festival participants to play music with the award recipients.

-Seventy four year old George Putt starting playing music in grade school, and has always had a passion for music.
+George Putt starting playing music in grade school, and has always had a passion for music.
 George now plays guitar, bass and fiddle.
 Seven years ago George and his wife Sandy started hosting a jam at their home in Huntingdon County every other Sunday to help keep the music tradition alive in Central Pennsylvania.

 2015 - Wayne Runk